hexaredecimal/Zulu/README.md

 ## Thinking about distribution

-All releases of programs written in Barley must be distributed in a baked package method.
+All releases of programs written in Zulu must be distributed in a baked package method.

-For this, Barley has a "dist" module.
+For this, Zulu has a "dist" module.
 Why not distribute the entire program or its AST?

 This is too expensive in terms of memory and upgradeability.